ibm-cloud-docs/power-iaas/ordering-direct-link.md

 1. From the IBM Cloud Direct Link page, click **Order Direct Link Connect**.

-1. From the Create IBM Cloud Direct Link Connect Connection page, complete the fields below.
+2. From the Create IBM Cloud Direct Link Connect Connection page, complete the following fields.

    As you complete the following fields for creating the Direct Link Connect service, the price is automatically updated to reflect your selections.
    {: important}